-In this dissertation we developed a sports-like computational problem solving competition that can be organized with arbitrarily low overhead on the admin because participants assist in the evaluation of their opponents.
-At the same time, our competition maintains five desirable properties, namely: objectivity, anonymity, correctness, neutrality, and thoroughness.
+In this dissertation we described our research regarding the development of a sports-like computational problem solving competition.
+Our competition can be organized with a lower overhead because participants assisst in the evaluation of their opponents.
+At the same time, our competition maintains five desirable features in a competition, namely: objectivity, anonymity, correctness, neutrality, and thoroughness.